RISCV-on-Microsemi-FPGA/Documentation/README.md

 # Documentation
-Documentation relevant to the designs and examples availablle on https://github.com/RISCV-on-Microsemi-FPGA.
+Documentation relevant to the designs and examples available on https://github.com/RISCV-on-Microsemi-FPGA.

 ### MIV_RV32IMA_L1_AHB
 Handbook and Release Note for the MIV_RV32IMA_L1_AHB soft processor IP core